xinqinglhj/NodeInject/README.md

 #### Ability

-- [x] make typora to activate with the generated activation code (Test passed in version 1.4.8)
+- [x] make typora to activate with the generated activation code (Test passed in version 1.4.8 on windows)
 - [x] hook `console.log` to remote http server and block override
 - [x] hook `electron-fetch` for sniffing request
 - [ ] Full version compatibility (Not tested for older version and may fail in the future)